contrapunctus-1/chronometrist/README.md

 ### chronometrist
 Run `M-x chronometrist` to see your projects, the time you spent on them today, which one is active, and the total time clocked today.

 Hit `RET` (`chronometrist-toggle-task`) on a project to start tracking time for it.
 If it's already clocked in, it will be clocked out.
-This command runs some [hooks](#Hooks), which are useful for a wide range of functionality (see [Attaching key values to time intervals](#Attaching key values to time intervals (experimental))).
+This command runs some [hooks](#Hooks), which are useful for a wide range of functionality (see [Adding more information](#adding-more-information-experimental) below).
 In some cases, you may want to skip running the hooks - use `M-RET` (`chronometrist-toggle-task-no-hooks`) to do that.

 You can also hit `<numeric prefix> RET` anywhere in the buffer to toggle the corresponding project, e.g. `C-1 RET` will toggle the project with index 1.